bm16ton/linux-4.14_16ton/README.md

 	doesnt segfault and the host machine can see it, havent gotten beyind that yet.
 	The script in tools/16ton usb-mtp-setup run as root then start mtp-server as root

+	In tools/16ton/parport is program called pport wich allows you to use parport and serial ports as GPIO.
+Even works with usb to parallel with uss720 chipsets.
+Ill add schematic sometime to show how to wire transistors and relays to controll bigger things.

 UPDATE Dec 27 2017; brought up to 4.14.9
 	nvidia 384 doesnt compile against 4.14.9, patches to fix this in CURRENTLY_APPLIED_PATCHES directory out-of-tree now has the following out of tree kernel modules (I believe they all have dkms support)